 - Use Google’s Mobile-Friendly Test to achieve an optimal mobile experience.

 - Ensure phone numbers are clickable via mobile.

 - Prioritize all content formatting and navigation with mobile users in mind.

 And that completes our comprehensive local SEO audit checklist.

 Wish to learn more about local SEO?
-Check out our blog post on local SEO that further elaborates on optimizing your GMB profile and the local 3-pack, getting your social media and content marketing game right, and nailing some other on-site technical SEO aspects.
+Check out our blog post on local SEO strategies that further elaborates on optimizing your GMB profile and the local 3-pack, getting your social media and content marketing game right, and nailing some other on-site technical SEO aspects.

 Or, if you’d like for a professional agency with a track record of local SEO success to take care of everything, check out our SEO services page and get in touch with us!